SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/process variants/readme.md

 d.
 Filter by your project name <br>
 e.
 Select the process - `CapEx_Process` <br>
 f.
 Click on `Start New Instance` <br>
 g.
-Relace the content in the editor with an empty JSON <br>
+Replace the content in the editor with an empty JSON <br>
 ```
 {}
 ```